eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/dependencies.rst

 The DDS application requires the Fast DDS and Fast CDR libraries.
-The way we will make these accessible from the workspace depends on the installation procedure we have followed in the :ref:`installation`.
+The way we will make these accessible from the workspace depends on the installation procedure we have followed in the Installation Manual.

 Installation from binaries and manual installation
 """"""""""""""""""""""""""""""""""""""""""""""""""